 Extended detection and response (XDR) is a SaaS-based security threat detection and incident response tool that integrates several security products natively and unifies all licensed components into one security operations system.
 XDR provides security operations with real-time actionable threat information for faster outcomes.

 This vendor-specific tool enables organizations to achieve a holistic and more straightforward view of security threats across the entire technology landscape.
 XDR products help improve security operations productivity by extending detection and response functionalities.
-XDR tools ingest and distill several telemetry streams, unifying visibility and control across all endpoints, clouds, and networks.
+The tool ingests and distills several telemetry streams, unifying visibility and controls across all endpoints, clouds, and networks.

-By analyzing threat vectors, including TTPs, XDR tools eliminate the need for custom-made point solutions, making complex security operations functionalities more accessible to security teams.
-It removes detection and investigation cycles, offering threat-centric context to facilitate quicker incident response.
+By analyzing threat vectors, including TTPs, XDR eliminates the need for custom-made point solutions, making complex security operations functionalities more accessible to security teams.
+It also removes detection and investigation cycles, offering a threat-centric context to facilitate quicker incident response.

 Digital Forensics and Incident Response (DFIR)